loginid1/loginid-wordpress-plugin/readme.txt

 Yes.
 Our solution augments your existing authentication flows.
 You may choose to replace or add LoginID authentication based on your specific needs.

-= Can I integrate this plugin with my other installed plugins such as my eCommerce plugin? = We can assist you with integrating the LoginID DirectWeb plugin with your other installed plugins.
+= Can I integrate this plugin with my other installed plugins such as my eCommerce plugin? = We can assist you with integrating the LoginID DirectWeb with your other installed plugins.
 Please email us at [email] or contact us via the Live Chat option on [loginid.io](https://loginid.io).

 = I need to customize the plugin or I need support and help? = Please email us at [email] or contact us via the Live Chat option on [loginid.io](https://loginid.io).